-The Neighbourhood Team facilitates the panels but decisions about who will receive a grant are taken by a panel of neutral community representatives.
+The Neighbourhood Team facilitates the panels but decisions about who will receive a grant are taken by a Ward Forum Grants Panel which includes Ward Councillors.

-Current membership of the panels in 2016/17 was agreed at the December 2015 ward forum meetings and is as follows:
+Current membership of the panels in 2019/20 were agreed at the March 2019 ward forum meetings and are as follows: